Our videos on YouTube

 La Boca

-Named for its location at the mouth of the river (Boca = Mouth in Spanish), La Boca is a brightly colored neighborhood near the port.
-You can take lots of pictures and watch an overpriced tango show here as you bump into many other tourists trying to do the same.
-Sine it is a major tourist attraction, you will find many souvenir shops with varying prices.
+La Boca is famous for Caminito, its brightly colored neighborhood near the port.
+You can take lots of pictures and watch a tango show here as you bump into many other tourists trying to do the same.
+Since it is a major tourist attraction, you will find many souvenir shops with varying prices.
 It pays to shop around first.
+Be careful not to stray into surrounding streets.
+Oh, you may also want to visit the Boca Juniors Football stadium while you're in the area.

 Teatro Colón